snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-ruby-tracker-0.1.0-released.md

 category: Releases
 ---

 We are happy to announce the release of the new [Snowplow Ruby Tracker] [repo].
-This is a Ruby gem designed to send Snowplow events to a Snowplow collector from a Ruby environment.
+This is a Ruby gem designed to send Snowplow events to a Snowplow collector from a Ruby or Rails environment.
 The Snowplow Ruby Tracker is compatible with Ruby versions 1.9.3, 2.0.0, and 2.1.0.
 This post will cover installing and setting up the Tracker, and provide some basic information about its features.

 1. [How to install the tracker](/blog/2014/xx/xx-snowplow-ruby-tracker-0.1.0-released/#get)
 2. [How to use the tracker](/blog/2014/xx/xx-snowplow-ruby-tracker-0.1.0-released/#usage)